reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 And this happens iff `convertToAssets` from the ERC4626 decreases.

 As detailed in [appendix section](#appendix-exchange-rate-break-down) this can only be triggered by loan default.
-This section explains why the collateral does not default on loan impairment.
+This section also explains why the collateral does not default on loan impairment.

 ## Deployment